-I think that, as far as beef steak is concerned, the Wafu especially comes from the sauce, condiment, and topping, by which the Japanese-style beef steak is characterized.
+I think that, as far as the beefsteak is concerned, the Wafu especially comes from the sauce, condiment, and garnish, by which the Japanese-style beef steak is characterized.

-Speaking of the condiment for Wafu steak, we often have the Japanese-style beef steak with grated horseradish “Wasabi (ワサビ)“.
+In terms of the condiment, we often enjoy the Japanese-style beef steak with grated Japanese horseradish “Wasabi (ワサビ)“.

-Among these elements, I think the sauce is the key to making the Japanese-style beef steak delicious, so last I will introduce 3 easy and tasty Wafu steak sauce recipes from the following Japanese websites.
+Among the elements above, I think the sauce is the key to making the Japanese-style beef steak delicious, so here I will introduce 3 easy and tasty Wafu steak sauce recipes from the following Japanese websites.

-Kikkoman is a leading Japanese seasoning maker well-known for its soy sauce (Amazon.com).
-On the official website, the company recommends mixing their soy sauce and Mirin sweet cooking rice wine in the ratio of 1:1 to make steak sauce.
+As you may know, Kikkoman is a leading Japanese seasoning maker well-known for its soy sauce.
+On the official website, to make steak sauce, the company recommends combining their soy sauce and Mirin sweet cooking rice wine at the ratio of 1:1.

 - Season a slice of beef with a dash of salt and pepper

-- Cook the meat in a pan with some vegetable oil
+- Cook the meat in a frying pan with some vegetable oil

-- Arrange the beef in a plate and enjoy!
+- Arrange the cooked beef on a plate and enjoy!

 From Pokka Sapporo

 Pokka Sapporo is a major Japanese company producing foods and beverages.
-On the official website, the maker recommends making steak sauce with soy sauce, Mirin sweet cooking rice wine, and their 100% lemon juice.
-The recommended mixing ratio of soy sauce, Mirin, and 100% lemon juice is Tbsp 1: Tsp 2: Tsp 2 (2 servings).
+On its official website, the maker recommends making steak sauce with soy sauce, Mirin, and their 100% lemon juice.
+The recommended mixing ratio of soy sauce, Mirin, and 100% lemon juice is Tbsp 1: Tsp 2: Tsp 2 (for 2 servings).

 - Sprinkle a dash of salt and black pepper over a slice of beef

-- Heat a pan with some oil and garlic over a low flame, and cook the meat
+- Heat a pan with some oil and garlic over low heat, and cook the meat

-- Dish up the beef on a plate and put soy sauce, Mirin, and lemon juice
+- Dish up the cooked beef on a plate and put the soy sauce, Mirin, and lemon juice

-Lastly, I will introduce a popular authentic Wafu steak sauce recipe with good reputation from the major Japanese recipe site cookpad.com.
+Lastly, let me introduce an authentic Wafu steak sauce recipe with a good reputation from the popular Japanese recipe site cookpad.com.

 |Mirin sweet cooking rice wine||60cc|